Updated March 2022

-District staff are launching a pilot project to determine if traffic can be slowed from 50km/hr to 30km/hr in select neighbourhoods without traffic calming measures or enforcement.
+District staff launched a pilot project in September 2020 to determine if traffic can be slowed from 50km/hr to 30km/hr in select neighbourhoods without traffic calming measures or enforcement.

-The test locations for this pilot project are:
+The test locations for the pilot project were:

 These areas were chosen because of the long blocks with uninterrupted stretches where vehicles can build speed.